 Of course, the results presented seem very convincing.
 But is the path chosen by the AI to achieve the result always really intuitive?
 Research has shown that some images, for example, were not classified as a horse image based on the actual horses depicted.
 Instead, on the basis of the piece of forest also present in many horse images.
 Others were classified by the signature of the photographer (who often takes pictures of horses).
 Thus the miracle of AI was disenchanted by some prematurely lauded examples.
 Memories of the horse "Kluger Hans" were awakened, which could only count for appearances.

-In addition, failures such as the accident of an UBER vehicle were exploited by the media, so that autonomous vehicles soon had to be considered a danger.
+In addition, failures such as the accident of an UBER vehicle were exploited in the media, so that autonomous vehicles were soon considered a danger.
 It is easy to overlook the fact that in Brandenburg alone, an average of 2 to 3 people are killed in traffic accidents every week.
-Here, even a not quite perfect AI could definitely offer advantages.
-But behind this there are also other questions.
-Accordingly, this technology is sometimes exaggerated and sometimes condemned before the connections are clear.
+Here, even a not quite perfect AI could certainly offer advantages.
+But there are also other issues behind this.
+Accordingly, this technology is sometimes exaggeratedly exalted to the skies and sometimes condemned before the connections are clear.

 So for better or worse, I see an exaggeration here.
 Despite all the hype, AI has a lot of potential, including in safety-critical applications.
 The prerequisite for this is, of course, that this technology can be well secured.

 A number of questions can be asked in this context.
 In the following, I will touch upon a few of them on various sub-topics and thus offer an introduction.
 As already mentioned, science has been dealing with deeper questions around this topic for decades.

 First, statistics plays a major role here and is used for internal evaluation of situations, images, etc. Using the confusion matrix, prediction and reality can be evaluated for binary classifiers: What is predicted correctly?
 Where and how does the AI err?